 Includes the City's portion of health insurance premiums paid for full-time employees and the portion paid towards dependents.
-The City contributes a set amount per employee, with any difference between the premium and defined contribution amount applied to dependent coverage, or deposited to Health Reimbursement Account (HRA) or Health Savings Account (HSA).
+The City contributes a set amount per employee, with any difference between the premium and defined contribution amount applied to dependent coverage, or deposited to Health dependent health insurance premium.

+Reimbursement Account (HRA) or Health Savings Account (HSA).
+The City also provides 25% of the